singh-man/books/crackingTheCoding/02_linkedLists.md

 There are many  equally optimal solutions to this problem.
 If you came up  with a different one, that's okay!

-**2.5 	Sum Lists:** You have two numbers represented by a linked list,where each node contains a single digit.
-The digits are stored in reverse order,such that the 1's digit  is at the head of the list.
+**2.5 	Sum Lists:** You have two numbers represented by a linked list, where each node contains a single digit.
+The digits are stored in reverse order, such that the 1's digit  is at the head of the list.
 Write a function that adds the two numbers and returns the sum as a linked list.

 ```
 EXAMPLE
 Input: (7-> 1 -> 6) + (5 -> 9 -> 2).
-That is,617 +  295.
+That is, 617 +  295.
 Output: 2 -> 1 -> 9.
 That is, 912.
 ```